Carousel (musical): Inception

+Casting

 The casting for Carousel began when Oklahoma!s production team, including Rodgers and Hammerstein, was seeking a replacement for the part of Curly (the male lead in Oklahoma!).
 Lawrence Langner had heard, through a relative, of a California singer named John Raitt, who might be suitable for the part.
 Langner went to hear Raitt, then urged the others to bring Raitt to New York for an audition.
 Raitt asked to sing "Largo al factotum", Figaro's aria from The Barber of Seville, to warm up.
 The warmup was sufficient to convince the producers that not only had they found a Curly, they had found a Liliom (or Billy Bigelow, as the part was renamed).
 Theresa Helburn made another California discovery, Jan Clayton, a singer/actress who had made a few minor films for MGM.
 She was brought east and successfully auditioned for the part of Julie.

 The producers sought to cast unknowns.
 Though many had played in previous Hammerstein or Rodgers works, only one, Jean Casto (cast as carousel owner Mrs. Mullin, and a veteran of Pal Joey), had ever played on Broadway before.
 It proved harder to cast the ensemble than the leads, due to the war—Rodgers told his casting director, John Fearnley, that the sole qualification for a dancing boy was that he be alive.
 Rodgers and Hammerstein reassembled much of the creative team that had made Oklahoma! a success, including director Rouben Mamoulian and choreographer Agnes de Mille.
 Miles White was the costume designer while Jo Mielziner (who had not worked on Oklahoma!) was the scenic and lighting designer.
 Even though Oklahoma! orchestrator Russell Bennett had informed Rodgers that he was unavailable to work on Carousel due to a radio contract, Rodgers insisted he do the work in his spare time.
 He orchestrated "The Carousel Waltz" and "(When I Marry) Mister Snow" before finally being replaced by Don Walker.
 A new member of the creative team was Trude Rittmann, who arranged the dance music.
 Rittmann initially felt that Rodgers mistrusted her because she was a woman, and found him difficult to work with, but the two worked together on Rodgers' shows until the 1970s.